dOpensource/dsiprouter/docs/carrier_groups.rst

 Adding a Carrier
 ^^^^^^^^^^^^^^^^

--Log into dSIPRouter using proper username and password.
+- Log into dSIPRouter using proper username and password.

 - Click "Add" to create a Carrier Group.
 A carrier group can contain 1 or more SIP endpoints provided by the carrier.
 A SIP Endpoint represents a device that makes or receives calls via your Gateway.
-This could be a physical IP phone, a softphone app such as Skype, on a PC or smartphone, an Analog Telephone Adapter (ATA), or even a PBX system.
+This could be a physical IP phone, a softphone app such as Skype, on a PC or smartphone, an Analog Telephone Adapter (ATA) such as for fax machines, or even a PBX system.
 Select Username/Password Auth, fill in the appropiate fields.